Benefits of e-theses deposit

 - Attributes your doctoral research to you, making it easier to detect plagiarism and to prove your authorship.

 All doctoral degrees and MPhils are examined by thesis and an oral examination commonly known as the viva voce examination.
 Once you have done your viva and your corrections have been signed off, the University of Surrey requires you:

 Depositing your thesis

-You can deposit your thesis to the University’s repository, SRI Open Access by following the E-thesis Deposit Guidance.
+You must deposit your thesis by following the E-thesis Deposit Guidance.
 The guidance includes best practice guidelines on how to enter the details of your thesis for better discoverability.

-You can add any supplementary files, e.g. video, photographs, etc. This should not include any materials which already appear in your thesis.
-For advice on recommended formats for preservation, see our FAQ.
+- You can add any supplementary files, e.g. video, photographs, etc. This should not include any materials which already appear in your thesis.

-Please note, the Research Degree Committee will not proceed to award the degree, until the e-theses team confirms the correct documents have been uploaded and that you have complied with the University’s requirements.
+- Please note, the Research Degree Committee will not proceed to award the degree, until confirmation that the correct documents have been uploaded and that you have complied with the University’s requirements.
 The e-theses team will check your submission and confirm its status via e-mail, within 1-3 working days.